By Alison Gunnels

 The full PCI DSS standard can be found on the PCI SSC website.

 There are four categorizations of merchants under PCI DSS.
 These predefined categories dictate the compliance requirements for any merchant or credit card processor.
-The four levels of PCI compliance, as laid out by the PCI SSC, relate to how many transactions a merchant processes on an annual basis:
+The four levels of PCI compliance, as laid out by the PCI SCC, relate to how many transactions a merchant processes on an annual basis:

 Level 1: Merchants processing over 6 million card transactions per year.